 This category of appropriations funds the Medical Marijuana Control Program (MMCP) which was created in H.B.
 523 of the 131st General Assembly.
 In particular, that act required the Department to license and regulate medical marijuana cultivators, processors, and laboratories that test medical marijuana.
-As discussed in the "Budget highlights" of this Redbook, these responsibilities will be overseen by the new Division of Marijuana Control (DMC) under the executive budget proposal.
+These responsibilities will be overseen by the new Division of Marijuana Control (DMC) created under the budget.
 H.B.
-33 also proposes to transfer the Pharmacy Board's (PRX) MMCP responsibilities (licensing and oversight of medical marijuana patients, caregivers, and dispensaries) to DMC.
+33 also transfers the Pharmacy Board's (PRX) MMCP responsibilities (licensing and oversight of medical marijuana patients, caregivers, and dispensaries) to DMC.
 The bill requires the MMCP transfer to be complete by December 31, 2023.